Bills-Bengals canceled, NFL releases possible playoff scenarios

 Hamlin has shown what physicians treating him are calling “remarkable improvement over the past 24 hours,” the team announced Thursday, three days after the 24-year-old player had to be resuscitated on the field.

 Doctors said the Bills defensive back was able to follow commands and even asked who won Monday night’s game, communicating in writing.
-Hamlin cannot yet speak, as he is still using breathing tube.
-From the hospital’s standpoint, next steps are continued improvement, breathing on his own, and ready to be discharged from the hospital
+Hamlin cannot yet speak, as he is still using a breathing tube.
+From the hospital’s standpoint, the next steps are continued improvement, breathing on his own, and ready to be discharged from the hospital.

 The Associated Press and WIVB contributed to this report.